thoughtbot/Keelhaul/README.md

 ## How It Works

 The Keelhaul SDK communicates via HTTPS with the server, which in turn sends receipt validation requests to Apple and caches the response for future SDK requests.
-It also keeps track of which device was used to validate the receipt and makes sure that any receipt is used on exactly one device– a feature that Apple's validation erver does not provide.
+It also keeps track of which device was used to validate the receipt and makes sure that any receipt is used on exactly one device– a feature that Apple's validation server does not provide.

 ## Quick Start